ornladios/ALACRITY-ADIOS/README.md

         uniquery avg. time 0.261354

 ===============ASSUMPTIONS=========================================
-1. ALACRITY now only takes at most 2GB partition data size.
+1. ALACRITY supports at most 2GB partition data size.
 2. The output of ALACRITY query does not output all RIDs.